Annual vs. perennial plant evolution: Seed bank

 Although annuals have no vegetative regrowth from year to year, many retain a dormant population back-up underground in the form of a seed bank.
 The seed bank serves as an annual's source of age structure in the sense that often not all seeds will germinate each year.
 Thus, each year's population will consist of individuals of different ages in terms of seed dormancy times.
 The seed bank also helps to ensure the annual's survival and genetic integrity in variable or disturbed habitats (e.g., a desert), where good growing conditions are not guaranteed every year.
 Not all annuals, however, retain a seed bank.
 As far as population density, annuals with seed banks are predicted to be more temporally variable yet more spatially constant over time, while plants with no seed bank would be expected to be patchy (spatially variable).

 Typical perennial-associated traits

 Cross-fertilization

 Certain non-selfing reproductive adaptations, such as dioecy (obligate outcrossing via separate male and female individuals), may have arisen in long lived herbaceous and woody species due to negative side effects of selfing in these species, notably genetic load and inbreeding depression.
-Among angiosperms, dioecy is known to be substantially more common than pure self-incompatibility.
-Dioecy is also more typical of trees and shrubs compared to annual species.
+Among angiosperms, dioecy is known to be substantially less common than self-incompatibility.
+Dioecy is more typical of trees and shrubs compared to annual species.